 1) Sarah Collins, University of Cambridge Press Release, "Astronomers Discover Smallest Star to Date, EBLM J0555-57Ab" 12 July 2017, with thanks to Mark

-3) Alexander von Boetticher et al "The EBLM project III.
-A Saturn-size low-mass star at the hydrogen-burning limit" 12th July 2017, Accepted for publication in Astronomy and Astrophysics,
+3) Alexander von Boetticher et al. "The EBLM project III.
+A Saturn-size low-mass star at the hydrogen-burning limit", Astronomy and Astrophysics, 604: L6, August 2017

 4) F. Pont, et al "A planet-sized transiting star around OGLE-TR-122" Astronomy and Astrophysics, April 2005, 433 (2): L21-24,

 Computer simulations run by a team of researchers, led by Daniel Angles-Alcazar of Northwestern University, Illinois, have shown that about half of the material in the Milky Way galaxy may have originated from other smaller galaxies (1).
 This startling find opens up a whole new debate about the movement of materials within the universe, and provides evidence that we're all at least partly composed of matter which originated from distant galaxies (2).
 This finding also potentially adds fuel to my own arguments about the mass movement and accretion (or clumping) of materials from and within a variety of environments, and how this ebb and flow may account for missing matter, and missing planets (3,4).